Yelm, Washington: Mayor

-The current mayor of Yelm is Joe DePinto.
+The mayor of Yelm elected in 2021 is Joe DePinto.

 City Council

 The seven-member Yelm City Council represents the needs and interests of Yelm's citizens.
 The council establishes policy for the city, adopts the annual budget, and represents Yelm's interests on regional boards and commissions.

 City administration

 The Yelm post office serves the surrounding unincorporated Thurston County residential communities in Lake Lawrence, Clearwood, and other communities in the Bald Hills area.

 Firefighting services for the cities of Yelm, Rainier and surrounding unincorporated areas are provided by the Southeast Thurston Fire Authority.

 Education

 Public schools in Yelm belong to the Yelm School District.
-Its elementary schools are Fort Stevens, Lackamas, McKenna, Millpond, Southworth and Yelm Prairie.
+Its elementary schools are Fort Stevens, Lackamas, McKenna, Mill Pond, Southworth, and Yelm Prairie.
 Its secondary school system includes Yelm Middle School, Ridgeline Middle School, Yelm High School, and Yelm Extension School.
 The private Eagle View Christian School is also in Yelm.